JetBrains/compose-multiplatform/tutorials/Web/Building_UI/README.md

 }
 ```

-In HTML, it will look like this:
+This corresponds to the following HTML code:
 ```html
 <span style="color: red;">Red text</span>
 ```

 ### Attributes

-In the examples above we've already seen `attrs` parameter.
-It allows us to specify element's attributes and properties.
+The `attrs` parameter (which we’ve already seen in some of the previous examples) allows us to specify element's attributes and properties.

-Currently, not all attributes are supported out of a box.
-Therefore, let's start with setting a custom (or not yet supported) attribute:
+The most flexible way to define attributes is by using the `attr` function, which allows you to specify the attribute name and its value.

 ```kotlin
 Div(